Strako/ISCBiblio/README.md

   How to start backend server:
-    -First import the database located in the "/DB/ISCBiblioFinal.sql" -Then open "Node" folder on Visual Studio Code and type in the terminal 'npm run serve' -Finally the server will start on localhost on port 3000 'localhost:3000'
+    -First import the database located in the "/DB/ISCBiblioFinal.sql" -Then open "Node" folder on Visual Studio Code and open the file '/connection/connection.js' and edit the password attribute 'password' and set it to your own database password -Finally the server will start on localhost on port 3000 'localhost:3000'

   How to consume the API: